Opinion polling on Welsh independence

 Opinion polling on Welsh independence is continually being carried out by various organisations to gauge public attitudes to independence.
 The dates for these opinion polls range from January 2007 to the present day.
-Polling was initially sporadic, but it has been carried out almost every month since January 2021.
+Polling was initially sporadic, but was then carried out almost every month from January 2021 until June 2024, and has been sporadic again since.
 The question typically asked by pollsters is "Should Wales be an independent country?".

 Public opinion

-Graphical Summary
+Graphical summary

 A graphical summary of yes/no independence polls, excluding non-standard questions.